rohit-132/lipibook/README.md

 # LipiBook

-A modern web application built with Next.js that provides an intuitive platform (brief description of what your app does — you can fill this in).
+A modern web application built with Next.js that provides an intuitive platform (brief description of what your app does — you can fill this in)

 ##  Features